top of page

 COURTYARD

-To achieve a carbon free building, we have integrated the Pluvia rainwater system for energy generation and reusable rainwater collection.
+To achieve a net-zero building, we have integrated the Pluvia rainwater system for energy generation and reusable rainwater collection.
 Furthermore, solar panels have also been installed on the south-facing roof.
 By harvesting the power of both these renewable sources, the building is expected to generate enough energy to sustain its lighting fixtures and ventilation systems

 Section sm.png